mor10/github-for-the-rest-of-us/lab-4.md

 11. Checkout the `main` branch.
 12. Stage and commit the new files to the `main` branch.
 13. Sync the new changes to the repo.
+14. Go to the repo and click on the `Actions` tab.
+You should now see the action kick in.
+15. Go back to Codespaces and create a new file in the `pages` folder titled `about.js`